Arya4647/MathBoard/README.md

 - Latex input ,like in desmos I don't what to call it but something like desmos's input field
 - graphing vectors and complex number
 - get the graphing as strong as desmos (just 2D)
+- Support function delcaration just like in desmos
 - make it look good
 ## Future
 I may not work on this further due to college and in next holiday I will be internships and R&D